manueles95/cumplo_test/README.md

 This application is set up to use docker and docker-compose

+## First
+- Go to setting.py file and change the 'HOST':'localhost' in database configuration to 'HOST':'db'

 If you don't want to set a database server and run the described python commands by hand you can simply  run

   ```sh